MahmoudZaher0/RandomizedSearchCV/README.md

-RandomizedSearchCV on the KNN Classifier applied to iris dataset
+GridSearchCv & RandomizedSearchCV on the KNN Classifier applied to iris dataset